 These days, the marketing funnel is a lot more flexible.
 As outlined in the article, the new funnel ‘merges pre-purchase and post-purchase stages to present a complete view of the entire customer lifecycle.
 Multi-channel, multi-touch, multi-path customer journeys are the new marketing funnel.’

 When marketing your business, you now need to own the whole journey.
 You need to maximise the lifetime value of loyal customers who will come back again and again.
 And they might not come back to you for a sale.
 They might come back to you to read your blog, e-book, follow your advice on LinkedIn, engage with you on Facebook, or see what you’re up to on Instagram.

 Potential leads can join your journey at any time, in a random order, and they may not make it through every stage.
 Every customer’s situation is likely to be completely different.
 The article claims that ‘although the funnel is changing, and new marketing tactics are on the rise, and leads can enter at any stage – email marketing continues to be a leading channel at every stage of this new funnel.’

-So make sure you’re keeping on top of your newsletters – or start one in 2018!
+So make sure you’re keeping on top of your newsletters – or start one!

 2. Email targeting will become turbocharged

 According to Campaign Monitor, in 2018, ’email marketers will increase their use of automated emails, which are central to creating more email experiences.’

 Don’t set up automated emails once and never look at them again.
 Make sure you’re reviewing and improving them regularly so they’re still effective and you can supercharge the impact.
 It’s a good idea to set yourself a reminder to review these annually.